Rajpratik71/Mininet-wiki/[GSoC-2013]-Web-Interface---Design-Docs.md

     Password is asked when `upload` command is executed if not specified in `.pypirc`.
      - Implementation: `python setup.py` is patched to read in the github username and password.
 In order for package uploaders to be able to use this feature, they will either have to manually specify the `cmdclass` included with `mnp` or by monkeypatching their `setup` function (can be done by simply `import mnp.patch`).
      - GitHub account authentication process:
-         - GitHub username and password is read in.
+         - GitHub username and password are read.
          - mnp sends request to GitHub to get list of tokens using the username and password.
          - Find the token used by djpp.
          - Hash (SHA1) the token and send the username and hashed token as password to djpp using xmlrpc.